What Is Phishing Email Scams and How to Avoid Them

 This type of spear phishing scam is the most damaging of all.
 It usually comes from alleged “company executives” and urges employees to promptly make small transactions like purchasing gift cards.
 According to the FBI, BEC accounted for nearly half of the cybercrime-based financial losses in 2019.

 There are multiple variations of these phishing techniques, but they fall under one of the categories listed above.
-How to protect your email from phishing attacks then?

 How to protect yourself from phishing attacks